100 Notable alumni of

 -

 Scott Petri is an American politician who was a member of the Pennsylvania House of Representatives from the 178th Legislative District.
 He was the Chairman of House Urban Affairs and the House Ethics Committee.
 He also served as a member of the Liquor Control Committees.
-Petri served as executive director of the Philadelphia Parking Authority.
+Petri served as executive director of the Philadelphia Parking Authority from 2017 until he was abruptly ousted in 2021.

 -